hyndavi1234/LendABook/README.md

 # LendABook
 Lend-A-Book is a web application that offers a uniform platform for lenders and borrowers to exchange books.
 This application encourages the cost-effective practice of book reusability.
-The users may purchase, sell, or even rent books for a few days at a reasonable price.
+The users may purchase, borrow, sell, or even rent books for a few days at a reasonable price.

 There is a need for an application for lending or borrowing books since people purchase books and may only use them for a short period.
 This application allows users to make money by renting books to others.
 In addition, the customer may only spend a small amount of money on books they will only read for a few days.